 A child friendly hummus recipe served with crudites.
+Super quick and easy to make.
 Perfect as a snack or for summer picnics!

 - 1 can (400g / 14oz) cooked chickpeas [retain the liquid from the can]